-Chronicles a Black Puerto Rican man’s odyssey and transformation from an incarcerated gang member to the Chairman of the Young Lords Party
+Chronicles a Black Puerto Rican man’s odyssey and transformation from an incarcerated gang member to the Co-Founder of the Young Lords Party.

 Luciano’s memoir begins when as a teenage Brooklyn gang member he is convicted of manslaughter.
 This pivotal moment changes the trajectory of his life.
-The American kid raised on Davey Crockett and Superman TV tales emerged from the womb of prison into a harsh, new monochromatic black/white world without the benefit of rose-colored glasses.
+The American kid raised on Davy Crockett and Superman TV tales emerged from the womb of prison into a harsh, new monochromatic black/white world without the benefit of rose-colored glasses.
 It was a painful shattering of all his childhood beliefs and the realization that he was a poor Black Puerto Rican in white America clutching onto values that didn’t work.
-The only flotsam in this churning sea of 60’s social turmoil was college, poetry, revolutionary activity, and sometimes God.
-After getting an education, Luciano went on to become an acclaimed poet and political activist who advocates for the Latinx population of NYC, for the kids growing up in the same circumstances he did.
+The only flotsam in this churning sea of ’60s social turmoil was college, poetry, revolutionary activity, and sometimes God.
+After getting an education, Luciano went on to become an acclaimed poet and political activist who advocates for the Latino population of New York City, for the kids growing up in the same circumstances he did.